ramonleenders/concrete5-ideas/README.md

 - More statistics, e.g. to see how many people visit a marketplace page.
 - Sort marketplace results randomly.
 - Send an email if someone grants you a license.
+- Review 3 (?)
+Add-Ons a months by concrete5 core developers (or some active community members) in a video or something alike